Real-Skill/angular-exercises/README.md

 ##Hints
 ###angular-route.js package
-In order to use angular-route library you need to install it in your app `bower install angular-route` then include in your index.html file `bower_components/angular-route/angular-route.js`.
+In order to use angular-route library you need to install it in your app `bower install` then include in your index.html file `bower_components/angular-route/angular-route.js`.

 ###dependency annotation
 Inject `$routeParams` to PostDetailsCtrl.